per1234/AX-12A-servo-library/README.md

 You have 4 lines to configure :
 ```
-unsigned char Direction_Pin = 2;
+#define DirectionPin 	(10u)
-long baud = 1000000;
+#define BaudRate  		(1000000ul)
-unsigned int ID = 1;
+#define ID				(1u)
 ...
-Dynamixel.begin(baud, Direction_Pin, &Serial);
+AX12A.begin(BaudRate, DirectionPin, &Serial);
 ```

-`Direction_Pin` is the GPIO used to change communication direction.
+`DirectionPin` is the GPIO used to change communication direction.

-`baud` corresponds to the baud rate used to communicate with the servo.
+`BaudRate` corresponds to the baud rate used to communicate with the servo.

-`ID` corresponds to the ID of your servo (from 0 to 253, 254 is used for broadcast).
+`ID` corresponds to the ID of the servo (from 0 to 253, 254 is used for broadcast).

 `&Serial` refers to the serial port you want to use.
 It may have to be changed to `&Serial1`, `&SerialUSB` or other depending on the board package you use (variant files).